panpf/zoomimage/docs/scale.md

   the time of drawing, the origin is the upper left corner of the container
 * `zoomable.sourceToDraw(Rect): Rect`: Convert the rectangle on the original image to the rectangle when drawing, the origin is the upper left corner of the container
-* `zoomable.canScroll(): Boolean`: Determine whether the current content can scroll in the specified direction

 #### Listen property changed